darold/pgtt-rsl/README.md

 PG Global Temporary Tables
 ==========================

-pgtt v1.x is a PostgreSQL extension to create and manage Oracle-style Global Temporary Tables.
+pgtt_rsl v1.x is a PostgreSQL extension to create and manage Oracle-style Global Temporary Tables.
 It is based on unlogged tables, Row Security Level and views.
 A background worker is responsible to periodically remove obsolete rows.
 This implementation is designed to avoid catalog